Network Tokens

 Getting Started

 You must first register for our Network Token Service to use network tokens.
-To do so, you should submit your request to our Customer Experience department department, which will enable the service for you.
+To do so, please get in touch with your account manager, who will provide you with information on how the service will be activated in your account.

 Using PayU’s Network Token Service